rodman-k/2024-swrcb-spring/github-clinic/madeleine.md

 * testing bullet point lists
 * unsure if dashes and asterisks
 * have different formatting in github
+    * testing multi-level lists
+        * github does not make this easy in editor
+            * hopefully it looks good in reading view,
+            * but i'm picky about that

 - i prefer to use dashes
 - but i think asterisks usually look better
+  - UPDATE: they don't look different lol...

 > here's a [markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/) too
 > i love using tables but i hate how they look in edit mode, sad github doesn't have live preview